brycepj/scrawl/README.md

 # scrawl

 ## What?
-Scrawl is a CLI for structuring, creating, organizing, indexing, searching, editing, pdf-ifying, and version-controlling your notes on anything.
+Scrawl is a CLI for structuring, creating, organizing, indexing, searching, editing, pdf-ifying, and version-controlling your notes.

 It's ideal for students (and general note-takers) who know their way around the command line.